 We're currently seeking a $15M Series B capital investment that will give us the financial flexibility to ramp up hardware manufacturing, improve software UX and UI, expand our sales and marketing efforts, and fulfill pre-orders in time for the 2018 holiday season.

 Your Company Synopsis section answers two critically important questions for your readers: What painful PROBLEM are you solving for your customers?
 And what is your elegant SOLUTION to that problem?
+The combination of these two components form your value proposition.

 Company Synopsis Example